• Skip to primary navigation

 • Light and healthy due to using a lean cut of pork … even with brandy and butter!

-• Variety of nutrients from sweet potatoes, carrots, onions, apples and baby potatoes
+• Variety fruit and filling veggies from sweet potatoes, carrots, onions, apples and baby potatoes.

 Cooked pork tenderloin in a pan with apples and vegetables from side angle